Riding your bike is a wonderful thing, but discomfort as a result of a sub-par bike fit or setup will totally undermine your enjoyment.

 You also need to be able to stretch to your handlebars comfortably, so bar height and stem length are important.

-Finally, if you’re riding clipped in, you need your cleats set up correctly to avoid foot, leg and back discomfort.
+Finally, if you’re riding clipped-in, you need your cleats set up correctly to avoid foot pain, leg and back discomfort.

 If all that seems daunting, a professional bike fit is a very worthwhile investment to get expert help and advice.

 Here, we go over the basics of dialling in your fit at home.

 Handlebar height alters quite a few things that affect your ride comfort.

 On the other hand, your bike may handle, climb and brake better if more of your weight is over the front wheel, plus you’ll likely be more aerodynamic, so there’s a trade-off to be made.

 Secondly, altering your bar height will affect the reach from your saddle to the bars, so you might need to alter your stem length to compensate, although changes will usually be small.